How To Clean Copper Products

 Copper Development Association

-The cleaning methods described above will also work for bronze
+The cleaning methods in how to clean copper described above will also work for bronze.

 Bronze statue of Buddha on Lantau Island, Hong Kong